tomthecollins/mcp/README.md

 * Ferreri, L., Aucouturier, J. J., Muthalib, M., Bigand, E., & Bugaiska, A. (2013).
 Music improves verbal memory encoding while decreasing prefrontal cortex activity: an fNIRS study.
 Frontiers in human neuroscience, 7.
 * Collins, T. (2011).
 Improved methods for pattern discovery in music, with applications in automated stylistic composition (Doctoral dissertation).
 Retrieved from http://oro.open.ac.uk/30103/ (Only need to read Appendix B for this course.
 Appendix A provides helpful mathematical definitions.)
 * Shepard, R. N. (1964).
 Circularity in judgments of relative pitch.
 Journal of the Acoustical Society of America, 36, 2346-2353.
-* Conklin, D., & Witten, I. H. (1995).
-Multiple viewpoint systems for music prediction.
-Journal of New Music Research, 24, 51-73.
+* Grachten, M., & Widmer, G. (2012).
+Linear basis models for prediction and analysis of musical expression.
+Journal of New Music Research, 41(4), 311-322.
 * Collins, T., & Laney, R. (2017).
 Computer–generated stylistic compositions with long–term repetitive and phrasal structure.
 Journal of Creative Music Systems, 1(2).
 * Krebs, F. B&ouml;ck, S, & Widmer, G. (2013).
 Rhythmic pattern modeling for beat and downbeat tracking in musical audio.
 Proceedings of the International Society for Music Information Retrieval Conference (pp. 227-232).
 Curitiba, Brazil.
 * Deutsch, D. (1980).
 The processing of structured and unstructured tonal sequences.
 Perception and Psychophysics, 28, 381-389.